Hommoner/ultralytics_dataset/README.md

 "# example for displaying data augmentation for yolo dataset"

-Modify below variables to your dataset/output path
+Modify these variables to your dataset/output path

 ```python
 project_dir = r'YOUR_PROJECT_DIR'